First Partition of Poland: Division of territories

-The newly-gained territories connected Prussia with Germany proper and had major economic importance.
+The newly gained territories connected East Prussia with Germany proper and had major economic importance.
 By seizing northwestern Poland, Prussia instantly cut off Poland from the sea and gained control of over 80% of the Commonwealth's total foreign trade.
 Through levying enormous customs duties, Prussia accelerated the inevitable collapse of the Commonwealth.
+The acquisition of Polish Royal Prussia also permitted Frederick to change his title from King in Prussia to King of Prussia.

-Despite token criticism of the partition from the Austrian archduchess, Empress Maria Theresa, the Austrian statesman Wenzel Anton Graf Kaunitz considered the Austrian share an ample compensation.
+Despite token criticism of the partition from the Empress Maria Theresa, the Austrian statesman Wenzel Anton Graf Kaunitz considered the Austrian share an ample compensation.
 Although Austria was the least interested in the partition, it received the largest share of the former Polish population and the second-largest land share: 83000 km2 and 2,650,000 people.
-Austria gained Zator, Auschwitz (Oświęcim), part of Little Poland (which constituted the counties of Kraków and Sandomierz), including the rich salt mines of Bochnia and Wieliczka but not the city of Kraków itself, and the whole of Galicia.
+Austria gained Zator, Auschwitz, part of Little Poland (which constituted the counties of Kraków and Sandomierz), including the rich salt mines of Bochnia and Wieliczka but not the city of Kraków itself, and the whole of Galicia.

 The Russian share, on the northeast, was the largest, but the least-important area economically.
-By the "diplomatic document", Russia came into possession of the commonwealth territories east of the line formed roughly by the Dvina, Drut, and Dnieper Rivers, the section of Livonia that had remained in Commonwealth control, and of Belarus embracing the counties of Vitebsk, Polotsk and Mstislavl.
-Russia gained 92000 km2 and 1,300,000 people, and reorganized its newly-acquired lands into Pskov Governorate, which also included two provinces of Novgorod Governorate, and Mogilev Governorate.
+By the "diplomatic document", Russia came into possession of the commonwealth territories east of the line formed roughly by the Dvina, Drut, and Dnieper rivers, the section of Livonia that had remained in Commonwealth control after the 1629 Truce of Altmark (i.e. Inflanty Voivodeship, excluding the former western exclaves around Piltene/Piltyń, which had been transferred to Courland in 1717), and of Belarus embracing the counties of Vitebsk, Polotsk and Mstislavl.
+Russia gained 92000 km2 and 1,300,000 people, and reorganized its newly acquired lands into Pskov Governorate, which also included two provinces of Novgorod Governorate, and Mogilev Governorate.
 Zakhar Chernyshyov was appointed the Governor General of the new territories on May 28, 1772.

 By the first partition, the Commonwealth lost about 211000 km2 (30% of its territory, amounting to about 733000 km2), with a population of over four to five million people, about a third of its population of fourteen million before the partitions.